Ankle Braces

 6 Common Types Of AFOs

-There are numerous types of ankle-foot orthosis that a professional can recommend because this device is wildly used in the orthotic management of ankle and foot injuries and conditions.
+There are numerous types of ankle-foot orthosis that a professional can recommend because this device is widely used in the orthotic management of ankle and foot injuries and conditions.

 Since not all types of ankle braces are commonly used, we’ll get more into detail about the ones that you’re more likely to need.